Excerpts taken from the 1967 Powder Horn annual regimental journal and transcribed by Warrant Officer Graham Humphrey, CD.

 Base Camp was located in the Thompson’s Farm complex.
 The Base itself consisted of a small Headquarters building, a kitchen and a building which was used to house the outpost personnel.
 By the time 2nd Battalion left Cyprus, the buildings had been substantially improved due to a great amount of “acquiring” and “going through proper channels”.
 The outpost was better off than most in that it had its own water supply.

 Saddle Outpost sits on a saddle between high features thence its name.
 The East side is held by the Turkish Cypriot fighters and the West side by the Greek National Guard.

 Boghazi Farm Outpost was located in a small building from which the outpost personnel operated.
 Its primary purpose was to check personnel travelling East and West on the road.
 The personnel were housed at Thompson’s Farm.

-Mountainside Outpost was situated on the North side of the Kyrenia Mountains, and afforded an excellent view of the town of Kyrenia, surrounding area and the Mediterranean.
-On a clear day one could see the country of Turkey.
+Mountainside Outpost was situated on the North side of the Kyrenia Mountains and afforded an excellent view of the town of Kyrenia, the surrounding area and the Mediterranean.
+On a clear day, one could see the country of Turkey.
 All personnel were housed at the outpost which consisted of a single building which was divided into two parts, a kitchen and living quarters.
 Also, there was a small building from which personnel on duty operated.

 Borehole Outpost was situated just off the KYRENIA – NICOSIA highway.
 The building was small and surrounded by barbed wire.
 The purpose of the wire was to keep goats and their herders out of the outpost position.
 Located at the outpost is a main water pump, the water from which was issued to the Turkish civilian population on a daily basis.
 The outpost personnel were housed at Thompson’s Farm.